-Before starting, read the pre-starting check list, special operating instructions, and engine break-in procedure in the Operation section.
+Before starting, read the Pre-Starting Check List, Pre-Starting Instructions, and Engine Break-in Procedure in the Operation section.

 1. Open the fuel tank vent screw on manual venting type tanks.

 2. Position the fuel line primer bulb so the arrow on the side of the bulb is pointing up.
 Squeeze the fuel line primer bulb several times until it feels firm.